themaninderkaur/retro-tank-game/README.md

 ## Acknowledgments

-- Inspired by 8-bit-tank-game on Github
+- Inspired by Retro-tank-game on Github
 - Mr. Nicholas Fishel's AP CSP and Web Development Class